nervosnetwork/rfcs/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md

 Pay attention that the `extension` field will occupy the block size.
 See section [Block and Compact Block Structure](../0020-ckb-consensus-protocol/0020-ckb-consensus-protocol.md#block-and-compact-block-structure) in RFC20 for details.

+The uncle blocks packaged in `uncles` will not add the `extension` field.

 ### RPC Changes

 * The `uncles_hash` is renamed to `extra_hash`.